duarte-santos/sirs/README.md

 ## Setting up the environment
 1. Install AdoptOpenJDK 8 and add it to Path
 2. Install Gradle (v6.7.1) and add it to Path
-3. Install Android SDK 30 (or Android Studio) and add it to Path
+3. Install Android SDK 30 (or install Android Studio) and add it to Path
-4. Install MySQL and add it to Path
+4. Install MySQL and add it to Path.
+Create a user `root` with password `root`
 5. Install the required python modules: MySQL (eg.: `pip install mysqlclient`) and Crypto (eg.: `pip install pycryptodome`)